People

 Jonathan Martinson – Ph.D.
 (2020)

 Jonathan studied antimicrobials that remove plasmids (small non-chromosomal DNA) from bacteria, which often carry antibiotic resistance genes.
 He also studyied how human intestinal organoids (HIOs) can be used as a model of human intestine.
 The primary focus of his dissertation research was the temporal population dynamics of the human microbiome, including members of the Enterobacteriaceae.
-Jon is currently a postdoc at the University of Minnesota in the lab of William Harcombe.
+Jon completed a postdoc at the University of Minnesota in the lab of William Harcombe and is currently conducting postdoctoral studies at UC Berkeley.

 Ben Dueling – M.S.
 (2020)

 Ben helped develop novel tools to study the molecular cross-talk between mammalian and microbial cells.
 His project interfaced between cell biology, bioengineering, and microbial ecology with the primary goal of developing a robust microfluidic, culturomics pipeline for identifying the specific micoorganisms that produce bioactive compounds in the mammalian gut.
-Ben’s interest in mushroom farming eventually got the better of him and he now runs a small business in the Bozeman area that promises to bring premium-grade mushrooms to the leading culinary establishments.
+Ben’s interest in mushroom farming eventually got the better of him and he now runs a highly successful small business in the Bozeman area, bringing premium-grade mushrooms to the leading culinary establishments.

 Michael Coryell – Ph.D.
 (2019)

 Mike studied how microbes living in the human gut protect us from exposure to ingested arsenic.
 His research focused on determining the extent to which the gut microbiome can protect the host from chronic or acute arsenic exposure and what mechanisms underlie this protection.
-Mike is now a postdoctoral fellow at the FDA in the Center for Biologics Evaluation and Research with Paul Carlson Jr.
+Mike was a postdoctoral fellow at the FDA in the Center for Biologics Evaluation and Research with Paul Carlson Jr. and is now a Microbiome Scientist with the FDA.

 Email: michael.coryell@gmail.com